assembl/assembl/doc/vmm.rst

     cp /usr/share/doc/vmm/examples/postfix/* /etc/postfix

-and adjust passwords by hand in those files.
+and adjust passwords (and host) by hand in those files.

 In ``/etc/vmm/vmm.cfg``: